aegis-icons/aegis-icons/CONTRIBUTING.md

 - Apps / sites that are popular and has Aegis supported 2FA support **(specially wanted).**
   - *Examples (not limited to):* social media, productivity tools, cloud services, development tools, gaming related etc.
-- Almost any app / site / service, **that's trustworthy and doesn't have the exceptions from below.**
+- Almost any app / site / service, **that doesn't have the exceptions from below.**
   - Still in spite of this, aegis-icons has right to reject requests or submissions if needed or necessary.

 ### Case-by-case basis